 Seminyak in Bali:

 A tourist-friendly spot, Seminyak has crowded beaches where you can drink and relax, some Balinese Temples and Markets.
 Seminyak beach is the major attraction of this place along with Petitenget Temple.

 If you have your Indian Passport with you, Vietnam provides Visa on arrival.

 Hanoi is popular for Old Quarter, Ho Chin Minh’s Mausoleum, Presidential Palace and the One Pillar Pagoda.

 Ha Long Bay in Vietnam:

 Ha Long Bay is another popular spot among tourists and can be reached from Hanoi.
-Ha Long Bay has amazing view, and is ideal for spending the day on a ship and discovering various caves and islets along with some water activities.
+Ha Long Bay has an amazing view and is ideal for spending the day on a ship and discovering various caves and islets along with some water activities.

 Nha Trang in Vietnam:

 Nha Trang is all about old pagodas holding the Vietnamese culture for centuries.
-Among many pagodas, Long Son Pagoda is one of the most popular one.
+Among many pagodas, Long Son Pagoda is one of the most popular ones.

 Ho Chin Minh City in Vietnam: